 Complex Systems Are More Efficient

-There are many other systems out there, apart from those listed in the table above.
-Some rookie counters mistakenly assume that if they choose a more complex system like Hi-Opt II or Wong Halves, they will make more money.
-The reasoning behind this assumption is that more complex counting systems deliver better results because they are more accurate and thus, more efficient.
+There are many other systems beyond those listed in the table above.
+Some rookie counters mistakenly assume that choosing a more complex system such as Hi-Opt II or Wong Halves will earn them more money.
+They believe that greater complexity yields better results because the counts are more accurate and therefore more efficient.

 Complex System Could Result in More Errors

-However, their improved accuracy comes at a cost as those who use them often end up making costly playing and counting mistakes that decrease their expected return in the long run.
-Besides, the difference in efficiency is not all that great.
-For example, the Revere 14 count has a playing efficiency (PE) of 0.65, compared to the much simpler Hi-Lo where the PE stands at 0.51.
+However, this improved accuracy comes at a price, as players who use these methods often make costly playing and counting mistakes that reduce their expected return over the long term.
+Moreover, the efficiency gap is not that wide.
+For instance, the Revere 14 Count has a playing efficiency (PE) of 0.65, whereas the much simpler Hi-Lo posts a PE of 0.51.

 Stick to the Good Old Hi-Lo

-Most multi-level strategies are overkill, especially in the live casino environment where counters face numerous distractions.
-We recommend novice counters to master and stick to the good old Hi Lo system.
-It is far more simple, leads to fewer errors, and delivers satisfactory enough results over the long term.
-Many professional blackjack teams have used it over the years to great success, including the MIT Team, the Church Team, and the Hyland Team.
+Most multi-level strategies are overkill, especially in live casino settings where counters face numerous distractions.
+We recommend that novice counters learn and stick to the good old Hi-Lo system.
+It is much simpler, leads to fewer errors, and delivers sufficiently strong results over the long term.
+Many professional blackjack teams have used it with great success, including the MIT Team, the Church Team, and the Hyland Team.

 Mistake #3 – Counting Games with Poor Playing Conditions

-Savvy players always familiarize themselves with the playing conditions a given table has to offer before they take a seat.
-We have heard some counters argue they play subpar games for lack of choice as there are no casinos with friendlier conditions in their vicinity.
+Savvy players always familiarize themselves with the playing conditions a given table offers before they take a seat.
+We have heard some counters argue that they play subpar games due to a lack of choice, as there are no casinos with friendlier conditions nearby.

 - No doubling after splitting pairs